 Located in the heart of Houston, Texas, on a 19-block campus, the University of St. Thomas (UST) has a goal of becoming no less than “one of the great Catholic universities of America.”
 But for decades, this university launched in 1947 by the Basilian Fathers has been something of a secret outside of the Southwest.
 As it becomes better known, UST’s solid Catholic liberal arts education is poised to attract a wider following.

 The University has five schools—arts and sciences, business, education, nursing, and theology (offered at nearby St. Mary’s Seminary).
-Nearly one-third of the students on campus are enrolled in graduate programs.
+More than half the students on campus are enrolled in graduate programs.

 Over half the students are minorities (Hispanic, African American, Asian American, and Native American), and many of these are first-generation college students.
 Under Title V of the Federal Elementary and Secondary Education Act, UST is identified as a Hispanic-Serving Institution, reflecting its greater than 25 percent Hispanic student population.

 The University is most certainly a college on the move.
 In 2011, the St. Thomas Cameron School of Business achieved accreditation through the prestigious Association to Advance Collegiate Schools of Business (AACSB International).
 UST also reopened its School of Nursing and is running a capital campaign to fund a new 75 million dollar Center for Science and Health Professions.
 The University partners with the Harris County Hospital District for a nursing preceptor program, which allows students to work and learn one-on-one with expert clinical nurses.